-1. Ensure 'no deal' Brexit does not disrupt food supplies, British farmers and standards
+2. Ensuring 'no deal' Brexit does not disrupt food supplies, British farmers and standards

-You have been clear that you mean to keep the prospect of No Deal on the table in negotiations with the EU. £13bn of British food is exported either to or through EU countries and one third of our food currently comes from Europe.
-Serious disruption in either direction will have a devastating effect on British farmers and food producers, as well as consumers.
+One third of our food currently comes from Europe and £13bn of British food is exported either to or through EU countries goes the other way; serious disruption in either direction will have a devastating effect on British farmers and food producers, as well as consumers.

 Over 8 million of our fellow citizens in the UK already live in food insecurity and do not have the means to stockpile or cope with even a short-term disruption in food supply in the event of a no deal Brexit; nor to afford higher prices associated with scarcity or currency fluctuation.
 In addition, we are very concerned that food donations to food banks could dry up, last year providing 3 million emergency food parcels to people in crisis.
-In March 2019, Secretary of State for Work and Pensions Amber Rudd briefed Parliament that the Government was considering a hardship fund for those set to be negatively impacted by no deal Brexit.
+In March 2019, Secretary of State for Work and Pensions Amber Rudd briefed Parliament that the Government was considering a 'hardship fund' for those set to be negatively impacted by no deal Brexit.
 Given your commitment to pursuing No Deal as an option we ask you to ensure that plans for this are accelerated to be in place for 31 October.